-Claire Wright is an independent councillor on Devon County Council and parliamentary candidate for East Devon.
+Claire Wright was an independent councillor on Devon County Council and parliamentary candidate for East Devon.

-She has been a Devon County Councillor since 2013, winning the largest majority of any county councillor two terms running.
-She represents Otter Valley and sits on the Health and Adult Social Care Scrutiny Committee, among other appointments.
+She became a Devon County Councillor in 2013, winning the largest majority of any county councillor two terms running.
+She represented Otter Valley and sat on the Health and Adult Social Care Scrutiny Committee, among other appointments.

 She was previously a councillor on East Devon District Council from 2011 to 2015 and Ottery St Mary Town Council from 2009 to 2013.
 Her professional background is in public relations, mainly for the NHS and other public sector organisations.

-Exeter Observer welcomes contributions from aspiring or experienced writers, editors, photographers and film makers who want to help create and deliver our independent public interest community journalism.
+Exeter Observer welcomes contributions from writers, editors and photographers who share our values and want to help produce our independent public interest journalism.

-We offer support to help regular contributors develop story ideas, learn core journalism skills and gain confidence.
+We offer support to help regular contributors develop story ideas and enhance their skills.

 If you are considering contributing to Exeter Observer please see our contributors guide.